bronson/backgrounded/README.md

 ## Overview

+This script makes it easy to start long-running process in the background and ensures it continues to run unmolested.
+It also makes it easy for you to check on the long-running process or kill it.

 ### Features

-* full service: start tasks, stop them, and get their status.
+* full service: start tasks, stop them, get their status.
-* cross-platform
+* runs everywhere:
-  * works with Bash 3 & 4 in any posix environment: Mac/Linux/BSD/etc.
+  * pure Bash 3 & 4 so it works in any posix environment: Mac/Linux/BSD/etc.
   * avoids poorly standardized commands like setsid, daemon, start-stop-daemon, and nohup.
-* easy to embed in your project and use from the command line.
+* easy to embed in your project or use from the command line.

 ## Installation

 Clone the repo.
-Or just copy the script file into your project -- it's just a single file.
+Or just copy [the script](https://github.com/bronson/backgrounded/blob/master/bin/backgrounded) into your project -- it's just a single file.

 ## Usage